 She helped lead Rio Hondo to a conference championship in 2006 and helped Monte Vista to the 2007-08 Monterey Bay League Co-Championship.

-While she is not spending her time coaching, she enjoys exercising, cooking and reading.
+While she is not spending her time coaching, she enjoys trail running, cooking and spending time with family.
 She makes her home in La Mirada, California.

 She has this to say about her experience at Biola:

 "I am honored to be a part of the community of Biola Women's Soccer.
 I enjoy the challenge of continuing the legacy of a program that glorifies Christ on and off the field.
 It is a legacy that existed long before I came to Biola.
 I am encouraged by the coaching staff and the players who strive to be more than just a soccer team competing to win and develop athletically.
 We are a family living out our faith together in hope of pointing others to Christ."